MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/session-templates.md

 ### Session template versions

-The session templates defined in this topic are constructed using template contract version 107.
+The session templates defined in this article are constructed using template contract version 107.
 When using them to create a new template, make sure that 107 is entered as the contract version.

 If you use XSAPI and watch the resulting requests in the debugger, you might notice that the requests use template contract version 105.